hackcurio/hackcurio_theme/README.md

 # hackcurio_theme

-View the live site to see the theme's features in action: https://hackcur.io.
+View the live site to see the theme in action: https://hackcur.io.

 - [Main Features](#main-features)
   * [Media Metadata](#media-metadata)